google/android-cuttlefish/docker/README.md

 ```

 Although the command will build Android and Cuttlefish, the docker
-contaienr does not automatically detect the directory.
+container does not automatically detect the directory.
 To provision
 the docker container with the freshly built Android and Cuttlefish, we
 must give -C and -A options to specify the location of
 cvd-host_package.tar.gz and the ANDROID_PRODUCT_OUT directory,